livegnik/2way-design/2WAY High-Level Design.md

 The `vote` value aids in managing the object's lifecycle; an object with a vote of `0` is disregarded in future queries unless explicitly requested.

-Once received, the Object Manager passes the new Attribute to the Graph Manager who commences the creation and management process of various object types within the system by authorized users.
+Once received, the Graph Manager commences the creation and management process of various object types within the system by authorized users.
 The newly formed Attribute is connected to the user's public key through an implicit edge.
 This connection is inherent since the public key is stored as an Attribute, and the new Attribute contains the signer's public key.

 Optionally, each individual change can be logged to the Log Manager when updating the cryptographically unsigned object to the Graph on Disk.
 Logged changes can be signed before storage by passing through the Key Manager, ensuring data integrity and authenticity.

-The Object Manager, with the help of the Graph Manager, also facilitates Attribute querying, enabling users to filter results based on the degree of separation and additional contextual criteria.
+The Graph Manager also facilitates Attribute querying, enabling users to filter results based on the degree of separation and additional contextual criteria.

 When queried, the newly created Attribute object is returned: